srdavidson/QES-SMIME-BR/QES-proposal.md

 #### A. Proposed text

+If a digital signature is to be used as evidence, the CA or RA SHALL only rely upon the following certificate types:

+    a. eIDAS Qualified

-The CA MAY rely upon a Qualified Electronic Signature per Regulation (EU) 910/2014, created using a Qualified Electronic Signature Certificate issued by a Qualified Trust Service Issuing CA bearing the qualified trust service type "http://uri.etsi.org/TrstSvc/Svctype/CA/QC" and the status "http://uri.etsi.org/TrstSvc/TrustedList/Svcstatus/granted" on a EU Trusted List.
+    The CA MAY rely upon a signature created using a Qualified Electronic Signature Certificate issued by a trust service  holding the "http://uri.etsi.org/TrstSvc/Svctype/CA/QC" service type and the "http://uri.etsi.org/TrstSvc/TrustedList/Svcstatus/granted" status on an EU Trusted List.
 The "GRANTED" status must be effective at the time of signing (if the signature is associated with a Qualified electronic time stamp) or at the time of validation (if the signature is not associated with a Qualified electronic time stamp).
-The Qualified Signature Certificate used for the Qualified Electronic Signature SHALL include the Qcstatement `esi4-qcStatement-6` as specified in clause 4.2.1 of ETSI EN 319 412-5 in the `id-etsi-qct-esign` QcType as specified in clause 4.2.3 of ETSI EN 319 412-5.
+The signing certificate SHALL include the `esi4-qcStatement-6` Qcstatement as specified in clause 4.2.1 of ETSI EN 319 412-5 incorporating the `id-etsi-qct-esign` QcType as specified in clause 4.2.3 of ETSI EN 319 412-5.

 #### B. Background